pjfl/p5-html-forms/README.md

 - active

-    A mutable array reference of active field names
+    A mutable array reference of active field names with an empty default

     Handles; `add_active`, `clear_active`, and `has_active` via the array trait

 - context

-    An optional mutable weak reference to the context object with clearer and predicate
+    An optional mutable weak reference to the context object

+- clear\_context

+    Clearer

+- has\_context

+    Predicate

 - default\_locale

     If `context` is provided and has a `config` object use it's `locale` attribute, otherwise default to `en`.
-An immutable lazy string used as the default language in building the `locale_handle`
+An immutable lazy string used as the default language in building the `language_handle`

 - defaults